influxdata/docs-v2/content/influxdb/clustered/write-data/line-protocol/client-libraries.md

 ---
 title: Use InfluxDB client libraries to write line protocol data
 description: >
-  Use InfluxDB API clients to write line protocol data to InfluxDB Cloud Dedicated.
+  Use InfluxDB API clients to write line protocol data to InfluxDB Clustered.
 menu:
-  influxdb_cloud_dedicated:
+  influxdb_clustered:
     name: Use client libraries
     parent: Write line protocol
     identifier: write-client-libs
 weight: 103
 related:
-  - /influxdb/cloud-dedicated/reference/syntax/line-protocol/
+  - /influxdb/clustered/reference/syntax/line-protocol/
-  - /influxdb/cloud-dedicated/get-started/write/
+  - /influxdb/clustered/get-started/write/
 ---

 Use InfluxDB client libraries to build line protocol, and then write it to an